Angelina Jolie Speaks About Split From Brad Pitt As ‘The Maleficent 2’ Star Reunites With Her Wild Side

-As Angelina Jolie gets ready to invade movie houses in Maleficent 2: Mistress of Evil, the highly anticipated film’s star has been doing lots of press.
+As Angelina Jolie gets ready to invade movie houses in Maleficent 2: Mistress of Evil, the highly-anticipated film’s star has been doing lots of press.
 In one instance, the subject of her split from former husband Brad Pitt became an off-topic discussion, revealed while Angelina was giving an interview to a French-language magazine, as explained by Harpers Bazaar.

 When addressing her affiliation with destiny for a Madam Figaro article on the actress, the 44-year-old celebrity explained that she is “in transition.”
 She admitted that since she and Brad parted ways, Angelina has started to return to her authentic self.